-Initial reports through the media from South Africa indicate that the Omicron variant is resulting in a disproportionately large number of children being admitted to hospital with COVID-19, particularly in the under 5 age group, however evidence on this is still emerging.
-[9]
+Initial reports through the media from South Africa indicate that the Omicron variant is resulting in a disproportionately large number of children being admitted to hospital with COVID-19, particularly in the under 5 age group, however evidence on this is still emerging.[9]

-Multisystem Inflammatory Syndrome in children (MIS-C)
+Multisystem Inflammatory Syndrome in Children (MIS-C)

 MIS-C is a very rare but serious condition that can occur approximately one month after COVID-19, causing inflammation in different parts of the body.[10]
 Children and adolescents with MIS-C usually have a fever, rash and abdominal pain.
 Severe MIS-C may cause inflammation of the heart muscle, and this may result in low blood pressure.
 Some MIS-C patients do not require treatment, but patients with more severe disease often need admission to an intensive care unit.
+MIS-C can occur even in those with no symptoms from initial COVID-19 infection.

 MIS-C has caused deaths among a small proportion of children overseas, mainly early in the pandemic.
 However, increased awareness of MIS-C has allowed for earlier diagnosis, more appropriate treatments and improved outcomes.
-MIS-C can occur even in those with no symptoms from initial COVID-19 infection.
-In 2021, almost all children with MIS-C have recovered fully, and the long-term outcomes appear good, with resolution of the inflammation of the heart.[7, 10] In the US, evidence has shown that MIS-C occurs more frequently among marginalised Black, non-Black Hispanic, Pacific and indigenous children compared to white children, and similar inequities may occur for Māori and Pacific children [11, 12].
-As of 4 October 2021, the CDC had received reports of 5,217 cases of MIS-C; 44% of MIS-C cases were in children aged 5-11 years.[3]
+In 2021, almost all children with MIS-C have recovered fully, and the long-term outcomes appear good, with resolution of the inflammation of the heart.[7, 10] In the US, evidence has shown that MIS-C occurs more frequently among marginalised Black, non-Black Hispanic, Pacific and indigenous children,[11, 12] and similar inequities may occur for Māori and Pacific children.
+As of 4 October 2021, the CDC had received reports of 5,217 cases of MIS-C; 44% of MIS-C cases were in children aged 5-11 years.[4]